Christopher Nkunku: International career

 Nkunku was born in France and is of Congolese descent.
-He was a French youth international, representing the country at under-16, under-19, under-20 and under-21 levels.
+He was a French youth international, representing the country at under-16, under-19, under-20, and under-21 levels.
 He made three appearances for the under-20 team at the 2017 FIFA U-20 World Cup.

 Nkunku was called up to the senior France squad for the first time for friendly matches against Ivory Coast and South Africa on 25 and 29 March 2022, respectively.
 He made his debut as a starter in the game against Ivory Coast.
 On 9 November 2022, he was named in the 25-man French squad for the 2022 FIFA World Cup in Qatar.
 On 15 November, he sustained a knee injury after colliding with Eduardo Camavinga during training at Clairefontaine, which forced him to drop out prior to the competition.

+On 10 October 2024, Nkunku scored his first goal for the national team in a 4–1 away win against Israel.

+Style of play

+Nkunku is known for his 1v1 abilities due to his dribbling skills and burst of pace which enable opportunities for him to separate from his mark with space to look for a pass or shot.
+He is a right-footed attacker who can play centrally or out wide.

+Nkunku is known for a unique goal celebration where he inflates a balloon in the color of his team (red during his time at RB Leipzig and AC Milan and blue at Chelsea) which he usually carries in his sock.
+He has explained that the celebration is for his son, who likes balloons.